What’s the difference between -Red -White -Hard -Soft -Summer -Winter WHEAT?

 The phrase, ‘you get what you pay for’, is usually true enough.
 Unfortunately it often requires a higher than expected amount of money to purchase a product that is at least ‘good’, and even more money for a product considered to be ‘excellent’.

-It seems that nearly every grain mill priced under $50 has generally poor reviews.
-This hand mill however rated fairly well…
+It seems that nearly every grain mill priced around $50 has generally poor reviews.
+This hand mill however rated fairly well in that price category…

 Victorio Hand Grain Mill, originally named the ‘Back to Basics 555′ (now called the Victorio Hand Mill), has fairly good reviews for it’s price range (~ $50).
 This might be a ‘good enough’ mill for the occasional user who isn’t too concerned that the flour may not grind as fine as more expensive mills or may not hold up as well under heavy usage.